qnbs/Art-i-Fact/README.md

 -   **Curator's Journal:** Keep a personal journal with a **rich text Markdown editor**.
 Document your thoughts, link entries to specific projects, and use AI to **research topics directly within your notes**.
 -   **Command Palette:** Access all major functions, navigate quickly, and search through all your content (projects, galleries, journals) from anywhere with a simple `Ctrl+K` (or `Cmd+K`) command.
 -   **Exhibit & Share:** Present your finished galleries in a beautiful, immersive exhibition mode. **Share your creations with the world via a simple, data-encoded link** for a read-only viewing experience.
+-   **Installable & Offline-Ready (PWA):** Install Art-i-Fact on your device like a native app and use it even without an internet connection, thanks to its Progressive Web App architecture.
+All your work is saved locally.
 -   **Full Data Control:** **Export and import your entire workspace** (projects, galleries, journal, settings) as a single JSON file.
 Your data belongs to you.
 -   **Personalization:** Create a curator profile, track your stats, and customize the app's appearance and AI behavior in the settings.